ej202/dashboard.staging.es/README.md

 Each section can be customized in the `members-dashboard.php` file and styled using the `style.css` file.
 Unique classes are provided for each section to facilitate specific styling needs.

 ---

-This README provides a comprehensive overview of the project, its features, and how to set it up and use it.
-Feel free to modify it according to your specific needs.